Mhmdbaba/CSC498G_FinalProject_BarberApp/README.md

 ### Overview
-The barber has the ability to add what he can offer to do for the client including prices and estimated time. <br>
+:barber: The barber has the ability to add what he can offer to do for the client including prices and estimated time. <br>
-The job of this  application is to estimate times between the clients to decrease the waiting time between them. <br>
+:barber: The job of this  application is to estimate times between the clients to decrease the waiting time between them. <br>
-More features may added through the process. <br>
+:barber: More features may added through the process. <br>

 ### Features